 Keen to work with cheetahs, rhinos and other endangered species?
 We promise an experience of a lifetime!

 The Wildlife Conservation Experience caters for conservation enthusiasts and provides an opportunity to actively participate in the work conducted at HESC.
 Learn about the conservation of specific endangered species and the survival of the species in the wild, particularly cheetahs and rhinos.

 The programme focuses on conservation in general, but also offers exciting game viewing and magnificent sightseeing in the scenic surroundings of Hoedspruit and the world-renowned Kruger National Park.
 It is informative, fun and enriching.

 WCE courses of one to three weeks are available throughout the year and participants come from all over the globe.
 The course requires a reasonable level of fitness, but mainly enthusiasm and an interest in conservation.
 While young and old are welcome, we recommend participants to be over 18 years of age.
 There is no entry qualification or final examination.

 WCE participants stay on the premises of HESC in Nungu camp in round, thatched huts built in the style of traditional African dwellings.
 The camp is rustic but comfortable.
 Because the camp is located in a big-five game reserve, the sounds of the African bush, particularly at night, will add an authentic experience.
 The roaring of lions and the characteristic calls of hyenas or jackals are regularly heard.
 Small creatures such as squirrels, mongooses, various birds and insects are often encountered in the camp area.

-The WCE programme was halted in 2020 during the ban on international travel to curb the spread of the Coronavirus but will resume in 2021.
+The WCE programme was halted in 2020 during the ban on international travel to curb the spread of the Coronavirus but will resume when possible.

 ANIMAL INTERACTION POLICY